Day-Cohort-77/Bug-Ranch-michaelphhelps/README.md

    }
    ```
    Explain this code with your best vocabulary.

-   > Your answer here
+   > The code mentioned is a for loop that sets the value of forestNumber to 0 using let, and determines if the forestNumber is less than the areas.forests number created using a function createForests that returns a random number, then adds +1 using the increment operator. it then pushes the new forest value in the journey array.

 5. Explain the value of the `database` variable in the **database** module.
 Be as comprehensive as possible.

-   > Your answer here
+   >  database is declared as a variable that holds two separate arrays that is iterated through different modules throughout our bug wrangler ranch code.

 6. In the **drovers** module, there is a `hireDrovers()` function.
 You will notice the following code on that line - `(herdSize)`.
 What is that defining, and where does it get its value?

-   > Your answer here
+   > within the hireDrovers function, (herdSize) is the parameter that is then divided by 10 to declare the variable numberNeeded. the (herdSize) parameter is given its value via the argument of (cattleToDrive) declared in the main module.

 ## When You Are Done

 After you have answered all the questions above, you need to push all of your code back up to Github.
 Follow these instructions.